 The very nature of the laser beam makes it a highly controllable tool.
 Its parameters and features are easily managed with a software, and they can be set according to the desired result.
 This feature of laser has paved the way for precision machining and made it possible to create perfectly calibrated pieces based on the functions for which they were created.

-An example of this type of application is the production of micro-perforated plastic film bags for fresh produce.
+An example of this type of application is the perforation and cutting for food industry.
 For this particular type of packaging, holes are made on the surface of the plastic film to improve the breathability of fruit and vegetables.
 The perforations vary depending on the product’s characteristics.